UniversalDependencies/UD_Odia-ODTB/README.md

 # Acknowledgments

 We would like to acknowledge the support of the [Research Ireland](https://www.researchireland.ie/) as part of Grant Number SFI/12/RC/2289_P2 Insight_2, Insight Research Ireland Centre for Data Analytics and and [CA21167
 COST Action UniDive (by COST (European Cooperation in Science and Technology)](https://unidive.lisn.upsaclay.fr/).
-The authors thank Dr. Daniel Zeman (UFAL, Charles University) for his encouragement and support in building ODTB.
+The authors thank John Bauer (Stanford University) for supporting the [Odia Treebank project](https://www.odiagenai.org/odiatreebank).
+The authors also thank Dr. Daniel Zeman (UFAL, Charles University) for his encouragement and support in building ODTB.

 ## References